Terms and conditions | Mission Direct

 MD will hold emergency medical expenses and travel insurance cover for all volunteers, specialist arrangements will be made for anyone over 80 years old, any additional cost will be requested as an additional contribution.
 Any costs incurred that fall below the excess stated on insurance policy will be the responsibility of the volunteer.
 Details of the terms of the policy are available on request.

-8. Personal information
+1. Personal information

-MD will provide your personal information, as well as any personal information you provide in relation to those other persons who form your booking party, to suppliers and carriers who might be located outside the UK and/ or EU, to enable the operation of the services requested by you.
+MD will provide your personal information, as well as any personal information you provide in relation to those other persons who form your booking party, to suppliers and carriers who might be located outside the UK, to enable the operation of the services requested by you.
 If you make special requests, which include, but are not limited to, special dietary, religious or disability-related requirements, which constitute sensitive information, the relevant data will also be passed to relevant suppliers and carriers to enable provision of services to you.
 Full details of how Mission Direct deal with all personal data supplied to them can be found in our Privacy Policy.

-9. Accommodation
+1. Accommodation

 The availability or provision of accommodation is subject to the ‘house rules’ of the accommodation or site.
 Your project will be taking place in a country where travel and accommodation standards are less developed than you are used to in the UK.
 Standards of accommodation will vary from extremely basic to adequate and in some locations, you may have to do without essential services.
 The mission trip is based on using twin or triple accommodation (where applicable), and if you join a project alone, you may be partnered with another member of the same sex to share accommodation.

-10. Behaviour
+1. Behaviour

-11. Age Limits for Participation
+1. Age Limits for Participation

 Volunteers must be a minimum of 18 years old and in suitable physical condition to undertake the mission trip as set out in the itinerary.
 Participants should be fully aware of the possible risks inherent in a mission trip.
 7-17 year olds may also participate in certain mission trips with the agreement of their parent or guardian and when accompanied by a parent or guardian on the mission trip.

-12. Equipment & Kit
+1. Equipment & Kit

 You will be responsible for providing your own personal equipment and kit as set out in the MD handbook.

-13. Media, photographs, written materials etc.
+1. Media, photographs, written materials etc.

 All volunteers are taken to give their consent for their picture to be reproduced and published and distributed within promotional material of MD.
 It is not possible to give any remuneration for any image or other material that is used.